 In the book ‘From Mangle to Microwave’, Christina Hardymeny describes that “in 1922, an enthusiast of new domestic machines estimated that a washing machine could last for 20 years.
 Today, with all the improvements in washing and rinsing, its average durability is about 5 to 7 years “.

-Durable goods such as kitchen equipment, sound equipment, furniture, automobiles and washing machines play an important role in our lives.
-Our expectation is always that they last many years, but today, if they work for 10 years will be very lucky.
+Durable goods such as kitchen equipment, sound equipment, furniture, automobiles and washing machines play an essential role in our lives.
+We expect they last many years, but they will be fortunate today if they work for ten years.
 That means more junk.
-The production and disposal of these products are causing major impacts on the environment.
+The production and disposal of these products are causing significant impacts on the environment.

 Once the life of the object has ended, it is time to recycle.
 Swap/trade it as part of paying for a new one.
 Or sell/swap/trade it to a person who is looking for replacement parts.
 You can also use creativity and transform one object into another.